 Walking gracefully and wisely on the earth is one of the great Buddhist meditative practices.
 On retreat, periods of walking meditation alternate with periods of sitting meditation.
 Just as in sitting meditation, where attention is brought to the rhythmic pattern of breathing, in walking meditation, mindfulness is cultivated by resting the attention on sensations of the body as one walks.
 In walking meditation we become aware in the midst of activity.
 Retreatants at Tara Mandala are also encouraged to hike more leisurely to cultivate mindfulness and deeper connection with nature.

-Sitting and Walking Meditation are taught in our Sutrayana retreat each summer and our Meditation 101 courses throughout the year.
+Sitting and Walking Meditation are taught in our Sutrayana retreat each summer and our Intro to Meditation courses throughout the year.

 Vajrayana – Tantric Meditation, Visualization & Ritual